Terre Haute House: Attempts at revival

-In the 35 years between the Terre Haute House's closing and the start of demolition, numerous developers, along with at least two Terre Haute mayors, advanced plans to either renovate and reopen the hotel or demolish it and redevelop the land.
+In the 35 years between the Terre Haute House's closing and the start of demolition, numerous developers advanced plans to either renovate and reopen the hotel or demolish it and redevelop the land.
 Much to the chagrin of local residents, nothing ever got off the ground, and some residents and, most notably, a number of city officials eventually came to see the dilapidated hotel as the ultimate symbol of downtown Terre Haute's stagnation.

 In March 1984, then-Terre Haute mayor P. Pete Chalos threatened to condemn the hotel property in an attempt to force the Hulman family into selling it.
 This didn't work, but it did seem to spur interest among developers, who began working in earnest to put plans together to restore and reopen the old hotel.

-Over the decade that followed Chalos' threat, redevelopment plans were advanced and then withdrawn, in what seemed to be a perpetual cycle of hopes raised and then dashed.
+Over the decade that followed Chalos' threat, redevelopment plans were advanced and then withdrawn in what seemed to be a perpetual cycle of hopes raised and then dashed.
 Perhaps the most serious proposal was offered in the mid-1990s.
-At Chalos' urging, the Walden Group, led by Texas developer Don Daseke, who had developed an attractive hotel on the campus of Depauw University in Greencastle, Indiana, put together what was, by most accounts, a very attractive package that would have returned the Terre Haute House to its original use as a luxury hotel, making it a convention destination under the Radisson banner.
+At Chalos' urging, the Walden Group, led by Texas developer Don Daseke, who had developed an attractive hotel on the campus of Depauw University in Greencastle, Indiana, put together what was by most accounts, a very attractive package that would have returned the Terre Haute House to its original use as a luxury hotel, making it a convention destination under the Radisson banner.

 Daseke managed to sign a purchase agreement with the Hulman family for the hotel in the summer of 1995, and Radisson signed on early the next year.
 All of his plans were contingent upon financing, however.
 Despite the fact local banks in Terre Haute were not and could not be convinced that it would work, they had reached the point where they had essentially decided to give a green light to the project, fully expecting that Daske would end up filing bankruptcy and, perhaps, the subsequent operator before the operation would stabilize.
 One board member of one of the biggest banks involved, however, insisted that underwriting requirements be imposed that Daseke would later call “onerous.”
 Daseke pulled out of the project in January 1997, citing the banks' intractability.